Please find below the Atlases published since 2000, organized by theme.

 Map of Biosphere Reserves of the Volga basin

-The map depicts features of each of 11 biosphere reserves situated in the Volga River basin.
+The map depicts features of each of 13 biosphere reserves situated in the Volga River basin.
 Other protected nature sites are also shown, such as state reserves [zapovedniks] and national parks.
-Thus, it provides information for the improved planning of future biosphere reserves in the region.
 The map includes photos, which represent fauna and flora of the Volga basin and data concerning the biosphere reserve.

 - Map of biosphere reserves of the Volga basin (.pdf, in Russian)